Hazard10-eng/Portfolio/README.md

 ## 📝 License

-This project is MIT licensed.
+This project is [MIT](./LICENSE) licensed.

-NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
-You can also use any other license if you wish
+_NOTE: we recommend using the [MIT license](https://choosealicense.com/licenses/mit/) - you can set it up quickly by [using templates available on GitHub](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
+You can also use [any other license](https://choosealicense.com/licenses/) if you wish._